Azriely/Rocket_Elevators_Media_Streamer/README.md

 # README

 ## Project Description
 This is the completed Foundations project for Rocket elevators.
 Included is a custom Ruby on Rails web application.
+(Please see links to custom API's (GraphQL bonus objectives comeplete for this week))

 #### Instructional Video
 This video gives an overview of this weeks specific requirements that have been added to the project.